Last Updated on February 16, 2026 by George Pavlopoulos

 Hiking in Schinoussa

-As far as I know, there’s not a dedicated map with the trails.
+As far as I know, there’s no dedicated map with the trails.
 That said, your best option is to save this map for your journey to Schinoussa.
 However, most of the paths are clearly designated, and since the distances are short, you won’t have any problems.
 I didn’t use a car in Schinoussa, and I hiked to every beach on the island.

 So, if you want to have a better idea of the island, I recommend the following paths: